UFOT Research Interdisciplinary. Innovative. impactful. Leading the Way Towards the Greater Good.

-The University of Florida (UF) is a member of the prestigious Association of American Universities, and is ranked 8th among public research universities in the country.
+The University of Florida (UF) is a member of the prestigious Association of American Universities and the UF Department of Occupational Therapy (UFOT) is ranked 6th among public research universities for its graduate program.
 The UF Department of Occupational Therapy is housed in the College of Public Health and Health Professions, providing a rich environment for research collaborations.
-Research funding within the College is first among all similar colleges in North America.
+The college ranks ninth in NIH funding among accredited schools of public health at public universities.
 Research funding in the OT Department is among the top in the United States.
-Researcher and PhD Student Profiles, Publications, Centers, the RTI Driving Simulator Lab, and the Rehabilitation Research Career Development initiatives are described in this section of our website.
+Researcher and PhD student profiles, publications, research labs, centers, the RTI Driving Simulator Lab, and the Rehabilitation Research Career Development initiatives are described in further detail on our website.

-- National Institute on Disability, Independent Living and Rehabilitation Research
+Funded by National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR)